-Internet traffic hijack dogs Google
+Internet traffic hijack disrupts Google services

-Internet traffic hijacking disrupted several Google services Monday, including search and cloud-hosting services.
+An internet diversion that rerouted data traffic through Russia and China disrupted several Google services on Monday, including search and cloud-hosting services.

-Network-monitoring companies say service interruptions lasted for nearly two hours and ended about 5:30 p.m.
-EST. The incident was suspicious because it rerouted data traffic to Google through Russian and Chinese telecommunications companies.
+Service interruptions lasted for nearly two hours and ended about 5:30 p.m.
+EST., network service companies said.
+In addition to Russian and Chinese telecommunications companies, a Nigerian internet provider was also involved.

-Google confirms Monday’s disruption and says it believes the cause was external.
+Google confirmed Monday’s disruption on a network status page but said only that it believed the cause was “external to Google .”
+The company had little additional comment.

-Alex Henthorn-Iwane, an executive at the network-intelligence company ThousandEyes, says the hijacking was the worst one affecting Google that his company has seen.
+The specific method employed, formally known as border gateway protocol hijacking, can knock essential services offline and facilitate espionage and financial theft.
+Most network traffic to Google services —94 percent as of October 27 — is encrypted, which shields it from prying eyes even if diverted.

 Most Read Business Stories